Do Go On - 127 - Escape From Colditz Castle

 Thanks, Kate Jordan.

-What national, is she Jordanian?
+Is she Jordanian?

-Yeah, I guess that makes sense.
+I guess that makes sense.

-And I imagine like, Air Jordan, she would have flown out of there just on her own body power.
+And I imagine, like Air Jordan, she would have flown out of there just on her own body power.

 Yeah, from the foul line, she would have.